eanderson-ei/dwr-sidewinder/README.md

 Using the Stack Builder application downloaded with Postgres, install PostGIS (under spatial databases).
 Do not install PostGIS into the default folder, instead navigate to the location where Postgres is installed (C:/Program Files/).

-Right click on the database in pgAdmin and select 'CREATE SCRIPT'.
+Right click on the database in pgAdmin and select 'Query Tool'.
 Clear the contents of the script and run the following (use the play button to run).

 ```sql
 CREATE EXTENSION postgis